Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 For comparison, PowerTap P1 pedals have a stack height of 14mm.

-So, depending on your sensibility for minor changes, you may need to compensate for the saddle height.
+So, depending on your sensitivity to minor changes, you may need to adjust the saddle height.

 Ease of Setup

-Double-check the crank arm length in the app to ensure accurate data once you pair them with the dedicated apps and sensors.
+Double-check the crank arm length in the app and your bike computer to ensure accurate data once you pair them with the dedicated apps and sensors.

 Setting up both power meters is easy (much easier than spider power meters, for example), so it’s a draw here.